adamsilver/sponda/_pages/js.md

 #### Custom Events vs Event Emitters

-Both custom events and event emitters are very similar and perhaps the naming for Custom Events needs to change - we will discuss.
+Both custom events and event emitters are very similar and perhaps the naming for Custom Events needs to change.

-Custom events should only be referenced at the controller level, NOT in the views or anywhere else for that matter.
+Custom events should only be referenced at the controller level, *not* in the views or anywhere else for that matter.
 They are used to ensure controllers don't know anything about each other and are loosely coupled via the project.events mediator object.

 Event Emitters are tied to components.
 It means any object that implements it can listen for events on it and be more tightly coupled.